 The Learning Library at LawAtlas.org contains eight training modules that teach the policy surveillance process.
 The modules introduce policy surveillance step by step, using videos and downloadable resources.

-The Learning Library also includes more information about the program's web-based and in-person trainings, such as its Summer Institute.
+The Learning Library also includes more information about the program's web-based and in-person trainings, such as its monthly webinars and the annual Summer Institute.

 Visit LawAtlas.org/Learn to access the training program.